garrandall/popular-music-data/tracks/pay-the-devil--ooo-baby-ooo--the-knack.md

 Came a long way from the valley
 Aimed so high shot so true

-Ooh baby ooh ooh baby ooh
+Oh baby oh oh baby oh
 Everybody's got to read the reviews
-Ooh baby ooh even you
+Oh baby oh even you
 Got to learn to give the devil his due

 I'm not alone
 I'm lonely for you
 Won't use the phone
-No i don't want to say it's true
+No I don't want to say it's true
 Still your frame hangs in the gallery
 The paint is dry but the pain's still new